Sepoy: Sepoys in British service

 The East India Company initially recruited sepoys from the local communities in the Madras and Bombay Presidencies.
-The emphasis here favored tall and soldierly recruits, broadly defined as being "of a proper caste and of sufficient size".
+The emphasis here favoured tall and soldierly recruits, broadly defined as being "of a proper caste and of sufficient size".
 In the Bengal Army however, recruitment was only amongst high caste Brahmin and Rajput communities, mainly from the present day Uttar Pradesh and Bihar regions.
 Recruitment was undertaken locally by battalions or regiments often from the same community, village and even family.
 The commanding officer of a battalion became a form of substitute for the village chief or gaon bura.
 He was the mai-baap or the "father and mother" of the sepoys making up the paltan (from "platoon").
 There were many family and community ties amongst the troops and numerous instances where family members enlisted in the same battalion or regiment.
 The izzat ("honour") of the unit was represented by the regimental colours; the new sepoy having to swear an oath in front of them on enlistment.
 These colours were stored in honour in the quarter guard and frequently paraded before the men.
 They formed a rallying point in battle.
 The oath of fealty by the sepoy was given to the East India Company and included a pledge of faithfulness to the salt that one has eaten.

 The salary of the sepoys employed by the East India Company, while not substantially greater than that paid by the rulers of Indian states, was usually paid regularly.
 Advances could be given and family allotments from pay due were permitted when the troops served abroad.
 There was a commissariat and regular rations were provided.
 Weapons, clothing and ammunition were provided centrally, in contrast to the soldiers of local kings whose pay was often in arrears.
 In addition local rulers usually expected their sepoys to arm themselves and to sustain themselves through plunder.

 This combination of factors led to the development of a sense of shared honour and ethos amongst the well drilled and disciplined Indian soldiery who formed the key to the success of European feats of arms in India and abroad.

-Following the Indian Rebellion of 1857 the surviving East India Company regiments were merged into a new Indian Army under the direct control of the British Crown.
+In 1858 following the Indian Rebellion of 1857 the surviving East India Company regiments continued as the armies of the three presidencies until they were merged into a new Indian Army under the direct control of the British Crown in 1895.
+(The Company had come under the control of the Crown but in 1874 it was abolished.)
 The designation of "sepoy" was retained for Indian soldiers below the rank of lance naik, except in cavalry where the equivalent ranks were sowar or "trooper".